Since 1986 PTDI has safeguarded trucking excellence by certifying those truck driver training organizations go the extra mile.

 In the new landscape of the ELDT, PTDI Certification gives you the market edge.
 Demonstrate to students, carriers and insurers that you exceed basic government compliance.

-Accreditation is typically used for institutions.
-For instance, your College is accredited.
+Accreditation is typically used for institutions not programs.
+For instance, a College is accredited but a nursing or driving program is certified.
 PTDI offers certification of a specific program or course to ensure the level of quality has been verified by an outside third party.
-Find more on the certification page.
+Find more on the entry level driver certification page.

 In addition to meeting the PTDI standards, the program for which you are seeking certification must have graduated a minimum of fifteen (15) students within the twelve (12) months preceding the application (or for start -up schools, within the first 12 months of operation.)
 This standard may be waived for extenuating circumstances.